BalloonBox-Inc/near-oracle-algorithm/README.md

 - it acquires user's financial data by integrating with three validators ([Plaid](https://dashboard.plaid.com/overview), [Coinbase](https://developers.coinbase.com/), and [MetaMask](https://metamask.io/))
 - it runs the credit scoring algorithm to compute a score assessing a user's financial health
-- it writes the score to the blockchain via a Wasm smart contract build using the Rust `NEAR SDK`
+- it writes the score to the blockchain via a Wasm smart contract built using the Rust `NEAR SDK`

 ###### In this Repo

 This GitHub repo contains the codebase of the NearOracle credit score algorithm.
 The code features 3 validators, 4 API integrations, 12 score metrics, and 25+ functions to calculate users' credit scores.
-The front end of the NearOracle dApp (see codebase at [`near-oracle-client`](https://github.com/BalloonBox-Inc/near-oracle-client)), after fetching the user's data, passes it to the algorithm, which executes and returns a score via a Rust smart contract (see codebase at [`near-oracle-contract`](https://github.com/BalloonBox-Inc/near-oracle-contract)).
+The front end of the NearOracle dApp (see codebase at [`near-oracle-client`](https://github.com/BalloonBox-Inc/near-oracle-client)), after fetching the user's data and passing it to the algorithm, it executes and returns a score via a Rust smart contract (see codebase at [`near-oracle-contract`](https://github.com/BalloonBox-Inc/near-oracle-contract)).

-Continue to read these docs to understand the algorithm or clone this project and spin it up in your local machine.
+Continue to read these docs to understand the algorithm or clone this project and spin it up locally.

 ---